Tropical Storm Ian Expected to Become Hurricane, Now on Track for Northern Florida

+A hurricane warning was issued for Western Cuba Sunday as Tropical Storm Ian continues to rapidly strengthen, according to the 11 a.m. advisory from the National Hurricane Center in Miami.

-While all of South Florida is currently out of the cone of concern for Tropical Storm Ian, there is growing thought that it could become as strong as a Category 4 hurricane before making impact on the northern part of the state in the coming days.
+While all of South Florida is currently out of the cone of concern from Ian, there is growing thought that it could become as strong as a Category 4 hurricane before making impact on the northern part of the state in the coming days.

+A Hurricane Warning has been issued for Cuban provinces of Isla de Juventud, Pinar del Rio, and Artemisa, and a Tropical Storm Warning for the Cuban provinces of La Habana, Mayabeque, and Matanzas.

-Despite Ian’s movement more to the west with each advisory, South Florida could still be placed under a tropical storm watch in the coming days due to expected weather conditions.
-A hurricane warning is currently in effect for Grand Cayman and a hurricane watch is currently in effect for the Cuban provinces of Isla de Juventud, Pinar del Rio and Artemisa.
+Despite Ian’s movement more to the west, South Florida could still be placed under a tropical storm watch in the coming days due to expected weather conditions.

-A tropical storm watch is in effect for Little Cayman and Cayman Brac and the Cuban provinces of La Habana, Mayabeque and Matanzas.
+On the forecast track, the center of Ian is forecast to pass well southwest of Jamaica today, and pass near or west of the Cayman Islands early Monday.
+Ian will then move near or over western Cuba Monday night and early Tuesday and emerge over the southeastern Gulf of Mexico on Tuesday.

 Despite being out of the cone of concern officials are encouraging South Florida residents to stay vigilant.